 At Dickinson Cattle Company we are looking forward to raising Texas Longhorns beyond our 31st year.
 We have seen some tremendously exciting things happen that took a lot of time to achieve.
 In 1972 we collected semen on a bull called Texas Ranger JP.
 The cost of producing that semen was approximately $.50 per ampule.
 Today many of our cattle trace to Texas Ranger five to fifteen times.
 We still have the miraculous ability to artificially inseminate Texas Ranger’s line bred great, great granddaughters.
 This is a miracle of genetics.

 The first year we were in the Texas Longhorn business, the best heifer calf born on the ranch was named Caledonia.
 She was bred to Texas Ranger JP and produced Caledonia Ranger.
 Caledonia Ranger was bred to Don Quixote and produced Quixote Caledonia.
 She was bred to Bold Ruler and then her daughter was bred to Colorado Cowboy to produce a cow called Good Friday.
 Good Friday in 1990 was bred to Senator and she became the dam of “The Shadow.”
 This year in 1998 we believe “The Shadow” is the greatest Texas Longhorn bull in the nation.
-It has been 31 years since his great, great, great, great grandmother was born.
+It has been over 40 years since his great, great, great, great grandmother was born.
 As we look at people who have successfully raised valuable Texas Longhorn cattle we find without exception these people are blessed with a trait called patience.
 In the six generations between “The Shadow” and Caledonia, year after year, generation after generation we hoped “The Shadow” would become a reality.
 We were praying and hoping to produce this kind of offspring.
 Numerous other outstanding cattle were developed over that six generations that achieved national prominence.
 Good Friday’s grand sire was Colorado Cowboy who sired the huge horned bull G-Man.
 In this same six generations numerous bull calves were born who were only successful with a rodeo career.
 They were not herd sires, but perhaps only herd “consultants.”
 For every great herd sire developed, there will be a truckload of roping steers that evolve.

 I am convinced that patience is the quality necessary for serious Texas Longhorn producers to achieve their goals -- time, patience, love and a desire to produce the really great cattle.